capa-99/STM32F401VE-driver-development/README.md

 ## How to Run
 1. **Open in STM32CubeIDE** to explore the code.
 2. **Simulate in Proteus** by opening .pdsprj file and running the simulation.

+# UART Drivers

+Still in progress

+Includes custom UART/USART drivers providing the following functionalities:
+- Configuring the clock for a chosen USART peripheral.
+- Setting up CR1, CR2, CR3, BRR, and GTPR registers.
+- Reading flag states from the SR register.
+- Transmitting and receiving data.
+- Enabling USART interrupts.

+## Demonstration Project
+To demonstrate the UART drivers, a project has been developed featuring:
+- **MCU Side:**
+  - Connected to a PC via a COM port (COM3 in the simulation).
+  - Simulates a smart house with **lights**, **switches**, **door locks**, **thermostat**, **alarms**
+  - Receives coded data from the PC to:
+    - Send the current status of devices (e.g., light states, thermostat temperature).
+    - Update device states based on received commands.
+- **PC Side:**
+  - Connected to another COM port (COM4 in the simulation) paired with the MCU's COM3 port.
+  - Includes a **C++ application** to visualize the data from the MCU.
+  - Allows the user to:
+    - Monitor device statuses.
+    - Send commands to change device states.

+## How to Run
+1. **Open in STM32CubeIDE** to explore the code.
+2. **Simulate in Proteus** by opening .pdsprj file and running the simulation.
+3. **Run the C++ Application** on the PC.
+   - Ensure that the COM ports are properly paired (e.g., COM3 for MCU and COM4 for PC).